ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 ### 4.3 Keep packet header length constant (constant header length) and zero-copy receive

+**This mode bit is deprecated since libfabric 1.22.0 and replaced by the "user recv qp" feature/request (See 4.8)**

 The extra request "keep packet header length constant" (constant header length) was introduced in the libfabric 1.13.0 release and was assigned the ID 2.